 - Are transgender or non-binary.

 - Are of a religious or cultural background that has specific dress requirements.

 - Have SEND and/or sensory needs.

-Parents' / carers concerns and requests regarding school uniform and amendments to it are handled on a case-by-case basis by the Principal.
-If any exceptions are required for SEND or medical needs, evidence must be provided.
+Parents' concerns and requests regarding school uniform and amendments to it are handled on a case-by-case basis by the Principal and governing board, and always in accordance with the school's Complaints Procedures Policy.